 Despite this, though it is frustrating to see this craziness, we still hold to the basic theological tenet that Vrindavan is beyond the qualities of nature, nirguṇa.
 You may say, "How is that possible?
 It is not sattva, so how can it be conducive to bhajan?"
 Prahlada's verse above says, just go to the forest, away from the madding crowd, and there, away from the hurley burley of the masses, you meditate on the Supreme Truth and attain the peace that passeth all understanding

 The idea is fundamental: bhakti is not dependent on sattva.
 In this crazy world, sattva is at a premium.
 I mean, sattva is quite a rare thing.
-But it is transcendental.
-I think perhaps only a nirguṇa Vaishnava would understand it, and experience the śuddha-sattva, even in the middle of the vortex.
+But it is the springboard to the permanent experience of transcendence, it is not necessary to the immediate perception of transcendence.
+Nevertheless, perhaps only a nirguṇa Vaishnava would understand and experience the śuddha-sattva, even in the midst of the vortex.

-As a matter of fact, as I was dancing around the Bhakti Sandarbha, I found the above verse quoted in an unexpected place, Krama Sandarbha to 1.6.22.
+As a matter of fact, as I was researching the subject, I found the above verse (11.25.25) quoted in an unexpected place, Krama Sandarbha to 1.6.22.
 This is from the story of Narada's previous life, where Narada had gotten a vision of Krishna and then Krishna disappeared, leaving him this message:

 avipakva-kaṣāyāṇāṁ durdarśo'haṁ kuyoginām ||

 Alas, you are unfit to see me in this life because it is impossible for me to be seen by failed yogis who have not yet fully shed their impurities.
 (1.6.22)Though Srila Jiva Goswami and other commentators usually are hesitant to call Narada a "failed yogi," preferring to stress that this was done to increase his hankering to see Krishna again, Jiva does explain in Krama Sandarbha what the impurity was: